 The study concluded that Facebook is the optimal social media platform for restaurants, based on flexibility and reach.
 Independent restaurants, coincidently, have a higher propensity to use Twitter and Foursquare compared to chains.

-The researchers interpreted the results of their survey to indicate that most restaurateurs do not have a specific goal in using social media, but are simply jumping in, hoping for a positive outcome.
-For social media campaigns to be effective, they need a well-defined strategy with clear goals and objectives that are in synch with your restaurant’s overall marketing objective.
+The researchers indicate that most restaurateurs do not have a specific goal in using social media, but are simply jumping in, hoping for a positive outcome.
+For social media campaigns to be effective, they need a well-defined strategy with clear goals and objectives.
 Establish a set of measurable results, and test your social media strategy.
 Find what works and from there you can experiment for even better results.

-Just as important to note, this area of social media is constantly evolving, with new players entering the scene all of the time.
+Just as important to note, social media is constantly evolving, with new players entering the scene all of the time.
 Pay attention to your customer and the different demographics that come through your door.
-Don’t be afraid to ask what is relevant to them and where they have seen good examples of local businesses reaching out on social media.
-There will be some trial and error, but if you can leverage this powerful new channel to cater to your audience in new and exciting ways, it is definitely something to take advantage of, and doesn’t seem to be going away any time soon!
+Don’t be afraid to ask what is relevant to them and what they’d like to see.
+There will be some trial and error, but you can leverage this powerful channel to cater to your audience’s needs.

 What should you talk about on social media?
 We’ve picked a couple of specific topics to get you started.